codeforkjeff/dbt-sqlite/README.md

 This is an experimental plugin.
 Please read these docs carefully and use at your own risk.
 Issues and PRs welcome!

+## The Use Case

+SQLite is an embedded SQL database.
+It can be a good choice if your project meets some or all of these criteria:

+- the database file lives on fast, local storage (not on a network drive)
+- the amount of data is relatively small (GBs, not TBs)
+- you're a data team of one with no need to share access to the database
+- you mainly care about the final results of your pipelines, which are just a few models that you export into other systems for multi-user access or into BI/viz tools for analysis
+- your project is a proof of concept, to eventually be moved into another database or data warehouse platform

+SQLite can be surprisingly fast, despite the query optimizer not being as sophisticated as other databases and data warehouse platforms.
+Tip: realize your models as tables and create helpful indexes in post-hooks to speed up joins.

 ## How to Use This

 Use the right version: